Visit techpolicyinstitute.org for more!

 Colorado's Attorney General Phil Weiser on Antitrust, Federalism, and…

-Phil Weiser was sworn in as the Colorado’s 39th Attorney General on January 8th, 2019.
-Before running for office, he served as the Hatfield Professor of Law and Dean of the University of Colorado Law School where he founded the Silicon Flatiron Center for Law, Technology and Entrepreneurship and co…
+Colorado Attorney General Phil Weiser was sworn in as the state's 39th Attorney General on January 8th, 2019.
+Before running for office, he served as the Hatfield Professor of Law and Dean of the University of Colorado Law Sc...

 Listen to the Episode